IN THE SUPREME COURT OF BRITISH COLUMBIA

 A Yes.

-Q And it’s not medically appropriate to sever
+Q And its not medically appropriate to sever

 the right hepatic artery during a cholecystectomy, true? (p.
 103, q.
 639)